AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/overview.md

 1. In the site row, select the report you want to view from the **Reports** column.
 The order is latest to oldest.

 The report lists issues including Failed Scans, Unidentified Results, and Successful Scans.
 Each entry provides detailed information for the scan, a list of issues to investigate, and actions to take.
 Some of these actions may require downloading and installing security patches.
-You can add those to a development branch on your local workstation.
+Add any required patches to a development branch on your local workstation before adding them to the production branch.

 Scan results include a label that describes scan pass or fail status with detailed information about the checks performed: